-Programming professionally since 1995 and more recently applying my skills as a Principal Engineer, Tech Lead, and Release Manager.
+Programming professionally since 1995.
 There are few things I haven't done in the realm of web development.
-With a firm belief in the value of Agile Methodologies, I became a Certified Scrum Master.
+Most recently I've been primarily doing Ruby-centric coding.
 I pride myself on writing code that is modular, extendable, maintainable, and readable.
 I understand the difference between code that will get the job done fast and code that will get the job done well, and when to use each.
 I know how a little good planning can save countless man-hours.
 And, most importantly, I know the limits of my knowledge and when to ask questions of those around me.

 I prefer to work with people who care passionately about the quality of their work, and make software that people actually want to use.
 Making the world a better place would be a pretty nice bonus.